Paul-Thomas-DOps/bastion/README.md

 Creates a bastion server for connecting to a VPC via ssh

+Requires an existing VPC with internet gateway.

+Can be configured with an availble elastic ip

-Requires config (.tfvars) in the format:
+ config (.tfvars) in the format:
 ```
 bastion_config = {
   ingress_blocks = [